realdecimalist/minswap-tokens/README.md

 For tokens providing with `treasuryNft`, the `circulating` is the quantity of the asset in the latest address containing it.

+## How to add my token
-## Requirements
+### Requirements
-As token verification prerequisites, ensure your token has a pool with at least **1000 ADA TVL**  and follow the structure stated in the instructions below.
+As token verification prerequisites, ensure your token has:
+- A pool with at least **1000 ADA TVL**
+- A logo added in the [Cardano Token Registry](https://github.com/cardano-foundation/cardano-token-registry) or CIP-68 metadata and follow the structure stated in the instructions below.

 For tokens to be verified:
 1. Create a transaction transfer **100 ADA** to Minswap wallet receiving token verification fee below.